 With couples therapy, you can build greater trust in yourselves and each other, a deeper capacity for mutual appreciation, understanding and empathy, and a more deeply satisfying relationship.

-A struggling relationship can be all-consuming, challenging your sense of well- being and even your ability to function at work or enjoy time with friends and family.
-You may love one another yet can’t help having the same fights over and over.
-It is particularly painful when it results in your feeling chronically angry, resentful, dissatisfied, helpless, trapped or even despairing towards someone you also love and feel committed to.
-The stakes can feel even higher if financial issues or kids are involved.
+A struggling relationship can be all-consuming, challenging your sense of well-being and even your ability to function at work or enjoy time with friends and family.
+You may love one another, yet can’t help having the same fights over and over.
+You can feel chronically angry, resentful, dissatisfied, helpless, trapped or even despairing toward someone you love and feel committed to.
+The stakes can feel even higher if financial issues, infidelity, or kids are involved.
 Often, the fears of splitting up are so great that you may wait until there is a heavy accumulation of unresolved differences and hurt before you decide to try couples psychotherapy.

 This means that it’s very important from the beginning to talk about the positive things that brought you together in the first place.
 With a firmer grasp of your strengths, shared values, and past good times, we can then explore when, how and why the relationship got derailed.
 It will be important to include ways of behaving, feeling and thinking that you have inherited from your families of origin, because it is there that we all learn, for better and for worse, what it is to be in relationship.